Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/ConfiguringAnalyzers.md

 ### Overriding analyzer configuration from a _.globalconfig_ file

-1. Create your own _.globalconfig_ file with your own rule configuration, similar to this project's _general.ruleset_ file (see [the official docs on this file format](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#global-analyzerconfig)).
+1. Create your own _.globalconfig_ file with your own rule configuration, similar to this project's _.globalconfig_ files (see [the official docs on this file format](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#global-analyzerconfig)).
 2. Place the file into the folder under which you want the configuration to apply to all projects.
-3. Now every rule you've defined in your _.globalconfig_ file will take precedence over the default ones.
+3. Now every rule you've configured in your _.globalconfig_ file will take precedence over the default ones.
 For everything else, the default ones will be applied.

 Note that if you add your _.globalconfig_ file to the solution you'll get GUI support for it in Visual Studio and you'll be able to configure rules without manually editing the configuration text.